ahibrahim-ai/women-in-data-job-board/README.md

 ### Future Enhancements
 The current job board offers significant benefits.
 Adding these features will enhance it further and provide several strategic benefits:
 - **Centralised Job Listing Data**: Consolidates job listings from various industry partners into a single, highly accessible repository, maintaining consistent labeling and filtration.
-- **Increased Visibility**: Enhances the visibility of job openings from organizations committed to diversity and inclusion, amplifying their reach and attracting a diverse range of applicants.
+- **Increased Visibility**: Enhances the visibility of job openings from organisations committed to diversity and inclusion, amplifying their reach and attracting a diverse range of applicants.
 - **Streamlined Job Search**: Simplifies the job search process with advanced filtering and detailed job descriptions, saving users time and effort.

 ### Cost Effectiveness